juanDev-47/My-first-game/README.md

 This is my first game made with Unity 5

-Download all files in your pc then open .exe to play
+Download all files in your pc then open juan's game.exe to play